epiben/scr-ceppe/README.md

 ## Data and analytic code
 Folder: `analysis/`

 The analytic code comprises a Quarto notebook (source and HTML version) inside an RStudio project that uses `renv` for reproducibility.
-The dataset is available in [analysis/public_data.tsv](analysis/public_data.tsv) (tabulator separated)tsv and [analysis/public_data.arrow](analysis/public_data.arrow) (Apache Arrow IPC file a.k.a.= Feather v2 format), and contains data on the following 22 variables:
+The dataset is available in [analysis/public_data.tsv](analysis/public_data.tsv) (tabulator separated)tsv and [analysis/public_data.arrow](analysis/public_data.arrow) (Apache Arrow IPC file = Feather v2 format), and contains data on the following 22 variables:

 | **Name**                            | **Type** | **Remark**                               |
 |-------------------------------------|----------|------------------------------------------|